rishimullur/pf-control/README.md

 3. **Handling Edge Cases**: Accounting for various edge cases, such as incomplete or invalid user inputs, required additional error handling and input validation mechanisms.

-Despite these challenges, working on this project has been an learning experience, reinforcing the importance of attention to detail, thorough testing, and continuous iteration to create a robust and user-friendly application.
+Despite these challenges, working on this project has been a learning experience, reinforcing the importance of attention to detail, thorough testing, and continuous iteration to create a robust and user-friendly application.

+### In case you find issues while running

+1. After I upload an image on streamlit, an error with `Failed to get a response from the server.` or a similar error is shown.
+Ans: Your openai key is either revoked or expired.
+Use a new key and add it as an environment variable either in streamlit env runtime or as a variable if running locally.

+2. What is a base-URL for Openai?
+Ans: The project was built based on a different custom URL provided with credits for a class project work.
+For normal usage, please use the base api url from openai documentation.
+For 510 analysis, use base URL provided by the Instructor to successfully execute the commands.